isaacnmm/pestpolicy-hugo2XX/content/posts/does-ammonia-kill-bed-bugs/index.md

 layout: post
 ---
-But, if you're anything like me, you hate *�second-guessing when handling household�pests*
+But, if you're anything like me, you hate *second-guessing when handling householdpests*
 , and I hope you do too.
-Therefore, in this post, Ill be answering this question� "Does Ammonia Kill Bed Bugs?
+Therefore, in this post, Ill be answering this question "Does Ammonia Kill Bed Bugs?
 Yes!But how? what about their nymphs/)
 ?"
 **So, ammonia good for bed bugs?
 YES.
 Ammonia (or Ammonium hydroxide, a compound of nitrogen + hydrogen) kills bed bugs only on contact.
 But, you might need a combination of bed bugs control methods such as heat (done by an exterminator) or bed bug bombs. **
-**Check other bed bug killers.�**
+**Check other bed bug killers.**

 ## Does Ammonia Kill Bed Bugs and Their Eggs?
 Whats this ammonia?
 As noted above,
 [**Ammonia**](https://en.wikipedia.org/wiki/Ammonia)
 (NH
 3
-) is a chemical compound that's created from�hydrogen�+ nitrogen�to create what we generally call�household ammonia.
+) is a chemical compound that's created fromhydrogen+ nitrogento create what we generally callhousehold ammonia.
 The chemical is also used in
 [ammonium nitrate fertilizer](https://www.tfi.org/sites/default/files/documents/ammoniafactsheet.pdf)
 for adding nitrogen to the soil and, thus, your flowers or grass.